MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Over the years, we have learned about what makes an intranet successful.
 These factors can help accelerate the creation, adoption, and overall success of your intranet:

-- Ensure that your intranet goals are directly tied to key business outcomes.
+- Ensure that your intranet goals are directly tied to [key business outcomes](https://docs.microsoft.com/en-us/sharepoint/plan-intranet.)
 - Have an executive sponsor and identify intranet champions.
 - Establish KPIs that are regularly communicated from the project's start to finish.
 - Design for simplicity and longevity.